How do I use VNC to access a remote Linux desktop?

 Before connecting to a machine on PennNet via SSH from an external network, you must install and run the University Client VPN software:

-In your session on ENIAC, type this command:
+After logging into your account on ENIAC, type this command:

 Please set a strong password that is not the same as your PennKey password.
-Your session should look something like this (but with the actual account name and display number):
+Your session should look something like this:

 VNC is now configured for your SEAS account on any SEAS machine that mounts your home directory (ENIAC, Biglab, Speclab, and other linux machines managed by CETS).
 You can reset your VNC password at any time by repeating these steps.